Howard University: Springfest

 Springfest is an annual tradition created by the Undergraduate Student Association (UGSA) to celebrate the arrival of spring.
 Springfest is similar to homecoming week in the fall but on a smaller scale and with more emphasis on the student body.
 Springfest events traditionally include the Fashion Show, Talent Show, Vendor Fair, Poetry Showcase, Beauty Conference, Charity Basketball Game, and a major community service event.
 The schedule of events changes slightly each year.

 Bison Ball

 The Bison Ball and Excellence Awards is an annual black tie gala hosted by the Howard University Student Association (HUSA).
 A select number of students, faculty, organizations, and administrators from the Howard community are honored for their exceptional accomplishments.
 This event takes place near the end of every spring semester.

 Resfest

-Resfest week is a Howard tradition that involves freshmen living in residence halls on campus and competing in several organized competitions (field day, academic debate, stroll, step-show etc) for campus bragging rights.
+Resfest week is a Howard tradition that involves freshmen living in residence halls on campus competing in several organized competitions (field day, academic debate, dance, stroll, step-show, etc.) for campus bragging rights.
 This event takes place on campus near the end of every spring semester.